Budby South Forest

 Once a common habitat on the sandstone areas of Nottinghamshire, this reserve is one of the last remaining areas of heathland in the county.
 The site is notable for having areas of both dry and wet heath.
 Bird species to be seen include green woodpecker, tree pipit and turtle dove.

 The wettest locations are characterised by peaty pools fringed with sphagnum moss and bulbous rush which occur where water emerges from the underlying rock.
 These areas are dominated by plants such as purple moor-grass, cross-leaved heath, common sedge and cotton grass, while well-trodden paths support heath rush.

-For many years the Trust, a registered charity, had wanted to restore the site of an old farmstead within the nature reserve to heathland but had struggled due to the level of nutrient enrichment in the soils.
+For many years the Nottinghamshire Wildlife Trust have wanted to restore the site of an old farmstead within the nature reserve to heathland but had struggled due to the level of nutrient enrichment in the soils.

 Now, thanks to support from the Miner2Major scheme and help from neighbours and long-term partners Harworth Group, the soil has been stripped from the site and an acid grassland seed mix has been sown, after careful checks for breeding birds and reptiles, which will act as a nurse crop for heather over the next couple of years.